DercilioFontes/linux/README.md

 - Access permissions have a slightly different meanings when used with directory.
 Execute access permission is redefined for a directory.
 It means you can search through the directory.
 It has nothing to do with executing a file.

 - `chmod a+rwx <dir>`

+## Links

+- `ln` (link): creates an additional link to an existing file.

+- `ln exisiting-file new-link`

+- The `ln` utility creates am additional pointer to an existing file.
+It does not make another copy of the file.
+The file status information is the same for all links.
+Only the filenames differ.

+## `df`

+- It displays all mounted filesystems along with information about each.

+## The terminal as file

+- The Linux system has an additional type of file, a _device file_.
+A device file resides in the Linux file structure, usually in the `/dev` directory, and representes a peripheral device such as a terminal, printer or disk drive.

+- The command `tty` displays the name of the terminal you give the command from.